N2 Required for Engineer/Humanities Visa? Key Points and Responses

 Gray Areas Companies Should Watch

-In practice, some cases are hard to judge.
+In practice, there are cases that are hard to judge.

 Related articles